Ludest27/Portfolio/README.md

 # 📌 Ludivine MOOH

-I'm a Master's student in Information Security at Pukyong National University passionate about securing systems in the post-quantum era.
-My research focuses on **software optimization of post-quantum cryptographic (PQC)** algorithms for resource-constrained devices, addressing the growing need for  security in IoT and embedded systems.
-I'm particularly interested in bridging the gap between theoretical cryptography and practical implementation, focusing on both performance and security.
+Hello, I'm Ludivine Mooh, a Master's student in Information Security at Pukyong National University.
+I am passionate about securing systems in the post-quantum era, with research focused on software optimization of post-quantum cryptographic (PQC) algorithms for resource-constrained devices in IoT and embedded systems.
+I strive to bridge the gap between theoretical cryptography and practical implementation by focusing on both performance and security.

+## Portfolio Overview

+This repository demonstrates a variety of projects that showcase my skills across different aspects of security engineering.
+The projects include research work, PKI implementations, secure network protocols, system security tools, and security automation scripts.

+### Projects

+#### 1. Research & Publications
+- **Post-Quantum Cryptography (PQC):**
+  - *Research Focus:* Optimizing ML-KEM implementations for resource-constrained devices.
+  - *Publications:*
+    - "ECC Accelerator using Faster Montgomery Ladder on FPGA Devices" – Busan Cyber Security Conference, 2024.
+    - "Enhancing ML-KEM Performance using Modular Reduction as Macro" – MITA 2024.
+  - *Ongoing Research:* Thesis on optimizing ML-KEM (Kyber) for IoT Devices.

+#### 2. PKI Projects
+- **RSA PKI:**
+  - Demonstrates RSA key generation, encryption, and decryption using OpenSSL in C.
+- **ECC PKI:**
+  - Implements ECC key generation and digital signature functionality using OpenSSL in C.

+#### 3. Protocol Projects
+- **TLS/SSL Protocol:**
+  - Secure server and client implementations using OpenSSL in C.
+  - Includes certificate generation and management for a secure communication channel.

+#### 4. System Security Projects
+- **File Integrity Monitoring Tool:**
+  - A C-based tool that computes SHA-256 hashes (using OpenSSL) to monitor file integrity.
+  - Provides both initialization (baseline creation) and checking modes to detect file changes.

+#### 5. Security Automation Projects
+- **Log Analysis Tool:**
+  - A Bash script that scans system authentication logs (e.g., `/var/log/auth.log` or `/var/log/secure`) for suspicious activities like failed login attempts and authentication failures.
+  - Automates the detection of potential security issues through log monitoring.

+## Repository Structure
+Portfolio/
+├── research_code/         # Ongoing research implementations and experiments
+├── projects/              # Experimental projects (e.g., PQC research)
+├── PKI/
+│   ├── RSA/               # RSA projects (key generation, encryption/decryption)
+│   └── ECC/               # ECC projects (key generation, digital signatures) ├── Protocol/              # TLS/SSL secure server and client implementations
+├── SystemSecurity/        # File integrity monitoring tool (C, OpenSSL) ├── SecurityAutomation/    # Security automation scripts (e.g., log analysis in Bash) └── README.md

 ---

-## 📖 Research & Publications

-### 🔹 Research Focus
-* **Post-Quantum Cryptography**: Optimizing ML-KEM implementations for resource-constrained devices
-* **Performance and Memory Optimization**: Implementation efficiency and optimization techniques
-  * Modular arithmetic optimization achieving 18-21% latency reduction
-  * Memory footprint reduction strategies : 26% reduction in code size

-### 🔹 Publications
-* **"ECC Accelerator using Faster Montgomery Ladder on FPGA Devices"** - *Busan Cyber Security Conference, 2024*
-* **"Enhancing ML-KEM Performance using Modular Reduction as Macro"** - *MITA 2024*

-### 🔹 Ongoing Research: **Thesis**
-* **Optimizing ML-KEM (Kyber) for IoT Devices**: Exploring ASCON integration for potential memory and performance improvements.
-Other ML-KEM optimization balancing performance and memory for IoT and constrained Devices.

-## 📂 Repository Structure

-### 🔹 `research-code/` Folder
-* **Purpose**: Contains ongoing research implementations and experiments
-* **Content**:
-  * `ref/`: ML-KEM implementation with ASCON integration experiments
-  * `test/`: Comprehensive test suite for memory, validation, and performance
-* **Note**: Code represents active research with various approaches being tested

-### 🔹 `projects/` Folder
-* **"Enhancing ML-KEM Performance through Macro-Based Modular Reduction Optimization"** - MITA 2024
-* **"Optimizing ML-KEM for IoT Devices"** - Research Outline

-📌 **Note:** These implementations are experimental and part of ongoing research.
-They demonstrate my optimization approaches and research methodology but are not intended for production use.
+## Build and Usage

+Each project contains its own README and Makefile (if applicable) with detailed build and usage instructions.
+In general:
+- **Build:** Navigate to the project directory and run `make` (or compile manually as instructed).
+- **Usage:** Follow the instructions in each project's README to run the tools or applications.
+- Please note all the codes here are not for deployments.

+---

-## 📬 Contact
+## Contact

-* See **Mooh Ludivine Esther_cv.pdf** for my full CV
-* **Email:** esther.ludivine@gmail.com
+For more details or to view my full CV, please see the attached "MOOH LUDIVINE ESTHER_CV.pdf" file in this repository.
+You can also reach out via email at [esther.ludivine@gmail.com](mailto:esther.ludivine@gmail.com).

+---

-🚀 Thank you for visiting my portfolio!
+Thank you for visiting my portfolio!